Roguelike-Celebration/azure-mud/README.md

 If you use VS Code as an IDE, the Azure Functions extension makes it extremely easy to deploy directly from there.
 Check out [this tutorial](https://docs.microsoft.com/azure/azure-functions/functions-create-first-function-vs-code?pivots=programming-language-javascript&WT.mc_id=spatial-8206-emwalker) for more info.

+VS Code will likely get confused if your active project is the root of your fork — we recommend explicilty opening the "server" directory in VS Code and deploying from there.

+You will also need to make sure there is a `firebase-admin.json` file in the `server` directory.

 #### Deploying new Changes via CLI

 If you have the [Azure Functions Core Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local&WT.mc_id=spatial-8206-emwalker) installed, you can run `func azure functionapp publish [project name]` to deploy directly from the CLI.

+You will also need to make sure there is a `firebase-admin.json` file in the `server` directory.

 ### Costs and Scaling